RePAIRProject/fragment-restoration/README.md

 # MoFF (Motif on Fresco Fragment )

-For the motif segmentation and black mark detection operations, first the MoFF dataset is prepared as presented here.
+prova --- For the motif segmentation and black mark detection operations, first the MoFF dataset is prepared as presented here.
 It basically gets the dataset generated in `Dataset_processing` folder and generates the following folders in output.

 The `MoFF` dataset is prepared by the `prepare_MoFF.py` script, it is uploaded in Teams/WP3/Files/Motif_segmentation/ and contains at the moment several folders:
 - `RGB`: original (without any black mark removal) color images